How we saved the Loomis Forest

 - Google Maps links to Loomis NRCA access points:

 Today, the Loomis State Forest is split into two parcels and preserved as state natural resource conservation areas.
 Loomis North adjoins the Pasayten Wilderness Area to the west and Canada to the north.
 Loomis South contains the Upper Sinlahekin River drainage.
-Managed by the Washington State Department of Natural Resources and open for hiking, wildlife watching, hunting, mountain biking and other recreational uses, both the conservation areas are today protected from roadbuilding and logging.
+Managed by the Washington State Department of Natural Resources and open for hiking, wildlife watching, hunting, mountain biking and other recreational uses, today, both conservation areas are protected from roadbuilding and logging.

-While the critical core of the Loomis is now protected, nearby areas of the Loomis State Forest remain open for multiple uses including trust land timber harvest.
+While the critical core of the Loomis is now protected, nearby areas of the Loomis State Forest remain open for multiple uses, including trust-land timber harvest.

 A place for lynx

 In the Loomis, mid-elevation, fire-adapted forests of lodgepole pine and higher elevation stands of spruce and fir provide particularly rich habitat for the threatened Canada lynx and for snowshoe hares, their main food source.
 The Loomis is such prime habitat that a third to one-half of the approximately 100 remaining lynx in Washington are thought to live there.

 Supporters of the Loomis Forest Fund gave a most generous gift to Washington state residents, children, and wildlife.
 All who helped make this effort a success deserve many thanks.

 Protecting the Loomis Forest was a success for wildlands, wildlife and the schools, wrought by the imagination, forethought and generosity of all who were part of it.

 In 1998, the Loomis Forest Fund, a coalition effort spearheaded by Conservation Northwest (then called Northwest Ecosystem Alliance) set out to raise $13.1 million to compensate school trusts for the fair market value of these lands.
 The goal was to permanently protect this forest and the vital Canada lynx habitat it contained from logging.